May God forgive you... I won't Review

 Review of Chiedi perdono a Dio... non a me by Scherpshuetter

 The first of two films – both westerns – directed by Vincenzo Musolino, a jack of all trades of the Italian genre cinema.
 He had worked previously as an actor, writer, assistant-director, production manager and producer.
-The film is a loose sequel to Cjamango, written by Musolino, but directed by Eduardo Mulargia and starring Sean Todd (Ivan Rassimov).
+This one is a loose sequel to Cjamango, written by Musolino, but directed by Eduardo Mulargia and starring Ivan Rassimov.
 Mulargia would also direct this movie, but he withdrew after a disagreement with writer-producer Musolino, who then took over direction and also chose Ardisson to replace Rassimov.

 When he’s away from home, all family members of Cjamango MacDonald are killed.
 He soon discovers that the killings were ordered by his neighbour, the rancher Stuart – who’s also the father of his former fiancée Virginia.
 But Stuart is killed by the very men he paid to do the dirty work, the gang of the Smart brothers.
 After Cjamango has killed Jack, the youngest of the two brothers (who’s a drunk and not so smart), he is captured and tortured by the older and more ruthless Dick Smart and the rest of the gang.
 He manages to escape and with the entire gang on his trail, he suddenly remembers that one of his father’s friends owns a machine gun from the Civil War …